HamzLDN/File-Binder/README.md

 # File-Binder
-Uses python and C to merge different executables.
+Uses python and C to merge different executables and files.

 Make sure to have both python and C for this to work.